-- 109. The ExpressVote XL does not conform with the principle of software independence. - 110.
-While the Election Code does not specifically contemplate all-in-one hybrid voting machines with the ability to handle and to mark on ballots, it is common sense that a voting machine should not have the ability to change votes after the voter has confirmed and cast her ballot. - 111.
-The same reasoning is evident and explicitly stated in Pennsylvania Election Code Section 1222, 25 P.S. § 3062(a), "No person while handling the ballots shall have in his hand any pencil, pen, stamp or other means of marking or spoiling any ballot." - 112.
-Acceptable ballot security procedures to prevent tampering must include a similar restriction on any machine handling the ballots as it does on any person handling the ballots.
+126. The same reasoning is evident and explicitly stated in Pennsylvania Election Code Section 1222, 25 P.S. § 3062(a), "No person while handling the ballots shall have in his hand any pencil, pen, stamp or other means of marking or spoiling any ballot."

+127. Acceptable ballot security procedures to prevent tampering must include a similar restriction on any machine handling the ballots as it does on any person handling the ballots.